 For high-level information on the leader-follower process, see Leader-Follower Setup and Failover Process.

 Note: The term leader-follower is analogous to master-slave.

 The following diagram shows a leader-follower service instance in two availability zones (AZs):

 Leader-follower instances have additional infrastructure requirements to singleton instances, as described below.

 When calculating IaaS usage, you must take into account that each leader-follower instance requires two VMs.
 Therefore, the resources used for a leader-follower-enabled plan must be doubled.
 For more information, see Resource Usage Planning for On-Demand Plans.

-To minimize impact of an AZ outage and to remove single points of failure, Pivotal recommends that you provision three AZs if using leader-follower deployments.
-With three AZs, the MySQL VMs are deployed to two AZs, and the broker is deployed to a third.
+To minimize impact of an availability zone (AZ) outage and to remove single points of failure, Pivotal recommends that you provision three AZs if using leader-follower deployments.
+With three AZs, the MySQL VMs are deployed to two AZs and the broker is deployed to a third.

 In addition to the standard networking rules needed for MySQL for PCF, the operator must ensure leader-follower-specific network rules are also set up as follows: